Gayathri-raja/Trafficsignrecognition_IntelOneAPI/README.md

 We have utilized the Intel® AI Analytics Toolkit to optimize our model and achieve superior results.
 This toolkit can be used to 'Accelerate end-to-end data science and machine learning pipelines using Python* tools and frameworks'.
 Our project uses state-of-the-art deep learning frameworks like PyTorch and Tensorflow which are optimized for the Intel architecture by the oneAPI platform.
 Intel(R) Extension for Scikit-Learn is also enabled to improve performance.
 The toolkit also supports several pre-trained models such as ResNet, YOLOv3, etc. By using this toolkit we can deliver high performance.
 Transfer learning with pre-trained models on Intel DevCloud for oneAPI has boosted our Traffic signs recognition method to prevent accidents.
 The detection part of the safety gear is performed on Intel DevCloud.
 ![WhatsApp Image 2023-04-22 at 2 27 48 PM](https://user-images.githubusercontent.com/112761695/233775009-512620bd-c515-46df-a89d-a90c0b3acf18.jpeg)

+We have achieved 85% accuracy using the model *ResNet50